sonakbi/block-demo-sifive/README.md

 ## Question & Answer
 Q1.
-What about the procedure for on-boarding of demo block (including PWM, capctl, pio, loopback module)
+What about the procedure for on-boarding of demo block?
+   (including PWM, capctl, pio, loopback module)

 Q2.
 Can we on-board seperate module? or do we have to make top verilog module for onboarding?